dipjyotimetia/gRPC-buf/docs/architecture.md

 # Architecture

 This service exposes dual-protocol APIs (gRPC and REST) using Connect over a single HTTP/2 h2c port.
-It persists to PostgreSQL, ships traces to an OTel collector (Jaeger by default in docker-compose), and is containerized for Cloud Run.
+It persists to PostgreSQL and ships with docker/compose for local and CI.

 High-level